 - Gains time for proper medical care: Proper first aid buys precious time for the animal to receive professional veterinary treatment.

-First AId Kit Essentials for Animals
+First Aid Kit Essentials for Animals

 Every pet owner or animal caregiver should have a first aid kit readily available.
 Some key items include: